petscheit/bankai/README.md

 Returns: Aggregated Public Key Point (G1)

 Since the public key is a point on G1, the aggregation is done by adding all points together.
 This is done by recursivly adding the points together.
 The order of the keys matter, so its important to pass the keys in the correct order.

-#### Example:
-- run `npm run cairo-compile:aggregate` to compile the cairo program
-- run `npm run cairo-run:aggregate -- MY_INPUTS.json` to run the program.
-You can use the data exported with the CLI as input.
-The program will return the aggregated public key as a point on G1.

 #### ToDo:
 - [ ] Instead of adding all signers, we can use the aggregated committee key, and subtract all non-signers.
 This would reduce the number of operations required significantly.
 Need to implement subtraction in garaga first